-.
-Responsibility for Implementation
+6. Responsibility for Implementation

-The Executive Director of the District Management Association shall have overall responsibility for implementing, monitoring, and administering this policy.
-The Executive Director is specifically responsible for:
+The [Position Equivalent to Director of Administration] of the Organization shall have overall responsibility for implementing, monitoring, and administering this Policy.
+The [Position Equivalent to Director of Administration] is specifically responsible for:

-Providing a copy of this policy to all employees involved in the implementation and maintenance of this policy and providing an opportunity to all such employees to ask questions about this policy.
+Providing a copy of this Policy to all employees involved in the implementation and maintenance of this Policy and providing an opportunity to all such employees to ask questions about this policy.

-Developing and maintaining a comprehensive inventory of all records stored in offsite location(s) and ensuring that all organization records are properly labeled.
-A storage inventory form is attached as Appendix A.
+Developing and maintaining a comprehensive inventory of all records stored in offsite location(s) and ensuring that all Records are properly labeled.
+An inventory form and storage label are attached as Appendices A and B.

-Ensuring that all records that may reasonably be used in or may reasonably be relevant to an actual, pending or reasonably anticipated legal proceeding are carefully preserved and maintained for the duration of the legal proceeding.
+Ensuring that all records that may reasonably be used in or may reasonably be relevant to an actual, pending or reasonably anticipated Legal Proceeding are carefully preserved and maintained for the duration of the Legal Proceeding.

-Identifying and safeguarding records during the periods of their retention in accordance with this policy.
+Identifying and safeguarding records during the periods of their retention in accordance with Section 5.0 of this Policy and Appendix C. This includes:

+Identifying Organizational Records and ensuring that the Organization retains them permanently and provides adequate and appropriate access to officers, directors, and employees.

+Promulgating and overseeing a process to determine when Records are deemed inactive in accordance with this Policy.

-Restricting access to organization records that are deemed by the Executive Director of the District Management Association as sensitive or confidential on a need-to-know basis and in accordance with applicable state and federal laws and regulations.
+Restricting access to any Records that are deemed by the Executive Director of the Organization as sensitive or confidential on a need-to-know basis and in accordance with applicable state and federal laws and regulations.

+In accordance with Section 4.0 of this Policy, the [Position Equivalent to Chief Legal Officer or Executive Director] shall have overall responsibility for identifying Records relevant to ongoing or potential litigation and informing officers, directors, volunteers, and employees of such Records as appropriate.

-The Executive Director may designate to one or more employees the responsibilities under these record retention guidelines as necessary, advisable or appropriate.
-The District Management Association shall update these record retention guidelines from time to time as reasonably required.
+The [Position Equivalent to Director of Administration] or [Position Equivalent to Chief Legal Officer or Executive Director] may designate to one or more employees the responsibilities under these record retention guidelines as necessary, advisable or appropriate.
+The Organization shall update this Policy from time to time as reasonably required.

-The Executive Director may from time to time notify the District Management Association’s staff in writing of changes with respect to retention guidelines.
-Such written notices shall be deemed to be incorporated into and a part of this policy and shall supersede any retention guidelines set forth in this Policy to the extent provided in such written notices.
+The [Position Equivalent to Chief Legal Officer or Executive Director] may from time to time notify the Organization’s staff in writing of changes with respect to retention guidelines.
+Such written notices shall be deemed to be incorporated into and a part of this Policy and shall supersede any retention guidelines set forth in this Policy to the extent provided in such written notices.

+Directors, officers, employees and volunteers are encouraged to ask for advice from the [Position Equivalent to Director of Administration], the [Position Equivalent to Chief Legal Officer or Executive Director], or [other internal or] external legal counsel (with permission of the [Position Equivalent to Chief Legal Officer or Executive Director]) with regards to any difficulty in understanding the Policy or in determining whether to retain a Record.

-8. Records, Storage and Labeling
+7. Records, Storage and Labeling

-The District Management Association will maintain storage areas for records, including appropriate storage mechanisms for electronic records, for which the retention periods have not expired pursuant to this policy.
+The Organization will maintain storage areas for records, including appropriate storage mechanisms for electronic records, for which the retention periods have not expired pursuant to this Policy.

-Records storage containers should be labeled in sufficient detail to facilitate prompt and accurate content identification of the organization records, other than electronic records.
+Records storage containers should be labeled in sufficient detail to facilitate prompt and accurate content identification of all Records other than electronic records.
+A label is included in Appendix B

-Confidential records shall be maintained in accordance with the District Management Association’s confidentiality policy or, if no such policy exists, in a manner reasonably designed to protect their confidential nature.
+Confidential records shall be maintained in accordance with the Organization’s Confidentiality Policy or, if no such policy exists, in a manner reasonably designed to protect their confidential nature.

 9. Records Review and Disposal